+In addition to responsibilities outlined above for the implementation of Wake Transit, the MPO has other transit planning responsibilities.
 The Regional Transit Planning project serves as an umbrella for MPO activities related to planning initiatives associated with the region's rail infrastructure for both passenger and freight transport, and planning activities associated with public transit.
-Additional funding for planning activities will be programmed during FY 2019.
-This will serve to update the Comprehensive Metropolitan Transportation Plan through the development of a regional transit systems plan.
+Additional funding for planning activities will be programmed during FY 2020.
+This will serve to maintain the Comprehensive Metropolitan Transportation Plan through the continued development of a regional transit systems plan that incorporates all of CAMPO's planning area.